 The Employee Retirement Income Security Act (ERISA), which this year marks 45 years of protecting America’s workers, requires employee-sponsored disability insurance to meet its obligations.

 ERISA is federal law.
-If your employer-sponsored insurance provider has denied your disability claim, federal law requires that the insurer needs either to be capable of defending that decision in court or to pay up.
+If your employer-sponsored insurance provider has denied your disability claim, federal law requires that the insurer follow specific guidelines in administering your long term disability claim.